 You may have heard that diversification is good.
 Diversification is a strategy that depends on your knowledge, experience, and what you are trading.
 Warren Buffett once said about diversification:

 "Diversification is protection against ignorance.
 It makes little sense if you know what you are doing."

 If you believe in diversification you may be inclined to take multiple day trades at the same time instead of just one, thinking you are spreading your risk.
 Chances are you are actually increasing it.

 If you see a similar trade setup in multiple forex pairs, there is a good chance those pairs are correlated.
 That is why you are seeing the same setup in each one.
 When pairs are correlated, they move together, which means you will probably win or lose on all those trades.
 If you lose, you have multiplied your loss by the number of trades you made.

 If you take multiple day trades at the same time, make sure they move independently of each other.

-09Day Trading Off Fundamental or Economic Data
+Trade Based on Fundamental or Economic Data

-10Day Trading Without a Plan
+Trading Without a Plan

-Your plan should include what markets you will trade, at what time and what time frame(s) you will use for analyzing and making trades.
+A trading plan is a written document that outlines your strategy.
+It defines how, what, and when you will day trade.
+Your plan should include what markets you will trade, at what time and what time frame you will use for analyzing and making trades.

-Your plan should also outline exactly how you will enter and exit trades, for both winners and losers.
+Your plan should outline your risk management rules and should outline exactly how you will enter and exit trades for both winning and losing trades.